DominikCGI/3AM-Tree-Normal-Thief/README.md

 🌲 3AM Tree Normal Thief for Blender

-Normal Thief is a Blender addon designed to generate realistic shading normals for tree and foliage assets by transferring smoothed normals from a reference object—typically a half-sphere "dome"—to the target tree mesh.
+Normal Thief is a Blender addon designed to generate realistic shading normals for tree and foliage assets by transferring smoothed normals from a reference object—typically a half-sphere "dome" - to the target tree mesh.
 This technique greatly enhances how lighting interacts with foliage, creating a more natural and cohesive look in real-time engines or renders.

 ✅ Why Use It?

 Tree assets often suffer from harsh or unrealistic shading due to their complex geometry.
 This addon solves that by projecting soft, clean normals from a simplified shape (like a dome) onto the tree mesh, emulating the effect of spherical normals without destroying the mesh topology.